jonasdasdefekte/The-Sage/README.md

 #### X cost cards

-We decided to include 10 (sic, in words: ten!) cards with X cost in The Sage's card set.
+We decided to include 9 (sic, in words: nine!) cards with X cost in The Sage's card set.
 They share the theme of being guidebooks, like this one excempli gratia:

 ![The Sage: Guidebooks represent X cost cards](https://raw.githubusercontent.com/jonasdasdefekte/The-Sage/master/The-Sage/src/main/resources/sage/cards/skill/How_To_Befriend_A_Turtle.png "How To Befriend A Turtle")